dhananjaylatkar/cscope_maps.nvim/README.md

 - Keymaps can be disabled using `disable_maps` option.
 - Supports `cscope` and `gtags-cscope`.
 Use `cscope.exec` option to specify executable.
 - `:Cstag <symbol>` does `tags` search if no results are found in `cscope`.
-- For `nvim < 0.9`, legacy cscope will be used.
-It will support keymaps.
-It won't have all the niceties of lua port.
 - Display results in quickfix, **telescope**, **fzf-lua** or **mini.pick**.
 - Has [which-key.nvim](https://github.com/folke/which-key.nvim) hints.
 - See [this section](#vim-gutentags) for `vim-gutentags`.